Man detained after standoff with Aiken County SWAT team in Langley

-When deputies arrived on scene, the victim and the suspect came out of the house.
+When deputies arrived on scene, the victim and the subject came out of the house.

 The victim was released to deputies but the subject, who deputies were told was armed, ran back into the home, Abdullah said.

-For several hours, law enforcement on scene called to the subject inside the home, asking him to exit with his hands up or contact police via phone.
+For several hours, law enforcement on scene, including the sheriff's office SWAT team, called to the subject inside the home, asking him to exit with his hands up or contact police via phone.

 At approximately 12:30 p.m., law enforcement rushed into the home and extracted the man.